SahilSinha007/bias-aware-news-aggregator/README.md

 ## 👨‍💻 Author

 **NLP Mini Project 2025**
-- Built for: Natural Language Processing Course
-- Institution: NMIMS Indore
-- Date: October 2025
+- Sahil Sinha

 ## 📄 License

-This project is for educational purposes only.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments